stylepatrick/tronTriggerSmartContract/README.md

 # tronTriggerSmartContract
 Send x TRX coins and triggers a smart contract with Spring Boot 2.
-1. Sends x TRX from mainAddress to triggerAddress
+1. Sends x (amount) TRX from mainAddress to triggerAddress
 2. Wait n seconds
-3. Trigger a smart contract on the triggerAddress
+3. Trigger a smart contract (contractAddress) on the triggerAddress
 4. Get new balance on triggerAddress and sends whole amount back to mainAddress

 ## Example Post Request